How to Overcome Interview Nerves: Calm Techniques for Before, During & After

 Job interviews are a common stressor.
 According to the survey, 93% of people experience interview anxiety at some point in their career.

 The good news is, there are proven strategies to calm your nerves, reduce anxiety, and make an interview process a less stressful event.
-In this article, we will guide you through the techniques to reduce anxiety before and during the job interview.
+In this article, we will guide you through the techniques to reduce anxiety.
+You will learn practical ways to stay relaxed and focused throughout the job interview process, especially if asked uncomfortable questions.
 Plus, we will share the effective preparation tips for a great interview.

 Everybody feels anxious during job interviews time after time.
 We feel the pressure to make the right impression and answer the interview questions correctly, which takes our nervous energy and causes anxiety and pressure.
 Some common anxiety triggers during the interview include: